Biden calls for businesses to give paid time off for employees to get vaccinated as he touts 200 million shots - KION546

 Biden calls for businesses to give paid time off for employees to get vaccinated as he touts 200 million shots

-President Joe Biden on Wednesday touted the United States administering 200 million coronavirus vaccine shots since he took office and urged businesses to give their employees paid time off to get vaccinated,
+President Joe Biden on Wednesday touted the anticipated milestone of the United States administering 200 million coronavirus vaccine shots since he took office and urged businesses to give their employees paid time off to get vaccinated.

 As a part of that call for time off to get vaccinated, Biden announced a new tax credit to fully offset the cost for small businesses and nonprofits providing paid leave for employees to get vaccinated.

-Note: This story has been updated with additional developments on Wednesday.